ArriolaHarold2001/Nether-Travel/Nether Traveler/Nether Traveler/README.md

 1. Clone the Repository using HTTPS link
 2. Open project in your preffered IDE
 3. Run the Java project
+   1. Running the Project looks different depending on your IDE but most I have seen have Run/Debug buttons that will automatically find the main function and run the program.

 ## Output